Resistance Training Terminology

 In each instance, you’ll have a brief break between reps, before you get set again to hold the isometric (static) position.
 I could even tell you the specific rest to take between each repetition (i.e. 3×10 s with a 10 second break)

 The pluralized form for the act or state of setting, or the state of being set.
-They are only ever notated if there is more than one set.
+It's a continuous grouping of repetitions.
+They are typically only notated if there is more than one set.

 In the context of resistance training, repetitions are almost always performed in succession.